 Indianapolis Motor Speedway History

 it came to car design and craftsmanship.
 Fisher then set out to find a site to build his track, and after persuading three

 other partners to join in on his quest, they bought the Pressley Farm for $72,000.
-Thus, the Indianapolis Motor Speedway
+Thus, the Indianapolis Motor Speedway company

-on June 5, 1909.
-It was a helium gas-filled balloon competition, which attracted a crowd of around 40,000 spectators!
+5, 1909 and was a helium gas-filled balloon competition, which attracted a crowd of around 40,000 spectators.
+This speedway

-speedway

-has come a long way since then.
-The track has seen some of the most tremendous racing events ever recorded in history,
+has come a long way since then, and this track has seen some of the most tremendous racing events ever recorded in history,

 such as the famous Indianapolis 500, the Brickyard 400, a string of NASCAR events and the International Race of Champions.